IndigoVerge/candidates/pile_of_papers/README.md

 # Technologies and Solution

 Use a programming language and environment of your choice.
-For simplicity you can create an application that takes input and prints the output in the console.
+For simplicity you can create an application that takes input from the console and prints the output in the console.
 Send us a link to a github repository with the solution.